Assistant Chief Immigration Judge, United States Immigration Court, Executive Office for Immigration Review in San Francisco

 Print Maggard's career history is a testament of service to the United States.
 He served in the U.S. Air Force before, during, and after law school, spending his first sixteen years of practice in the Judge Advocate General's Corps (JAG).
 Although Judge Maggard did not handle any immigration cases during his time as a JAG, he successfully transitioned into the field of immigration enforcement upon his retirement from the military, working for U.S. Immigration and Customs Enforcement (ICE) until the Attorney General appointed him to the immigration bench in 2009.
 It's a career path that he did not plan but also one that he does not regret.
 "I like immigration law; it's interesting," he says.
 "You help people and enforce the laws at the same time."

 Judge Maggard grew up in Kentucky, received a Bachelor of Arts degree from Western Kentucky University in 1982, and joined the Air Force in 1985.
 As a Section Commander at Travis Air Force Base (which is about 40 miles from Sacramento), he was responsible for handling any disciplinary issues that arose in a squadron of about six hundred airmen.
 As Judge Maggard explains it, "I worked with JAGs almost daily as a Section Commander.
 One day, one of them told me I should go to law school, so I went back to my office, and I figured out how to go about it."
-He attended University of the Pacific, McGeorge School of Law on the Excess Leave Program (ELP), an unpaid legal studies program for military officers, and worked in the legal offices at Travis during breaks from school.
+He attended McGeorge School of Law, University of the Pacific on the Excess Leave Program (ELP), an unpaid legal studies program for military officers, and worked in the legal offices at Travis during breaks from school.

 After he graduated from McGeorge with his J.D. in 1990 and passed the California Bar Examination, Judge Maggard began training with the Judge Advocate General's School to become an Air Force lawyer.
 Over the course of sixteen years, from 1990 until his retirement from the Air Force in 2006, Judge Maggard moved frequently and traveled often.
 He began his career in prosecution but later switched to defense work.
 In fact, he spent six years representing the Department of Defense in environmental litigation, aided by the expertise he gained through a Master of Laws (LL.M.) in Environmental Law from George Washington University.
 In time, Judge Maggard became a military judge and adjunct faculty member at the Air Force Judge Advocate's School.